Build a Homelab server using an old laptop

 beacon int: 100

-Note: Before installing PVE, please confirm that your CPU supports virtualization and that virtualization is enabled in the BIOS.
+Note: Before installing PVE, please confirm that your CPU supports virtualization and that virtualization needs to be enabled in the BIOS.

 Intel: Change Advanced-CPU Configuration-Intel Virtualization Technology to Enable.

-Find a USB flash drive and burn the image to it.
-It is recommended to use Ventoy, which can be used as a regular USB drive and also allows you to put ISO files into it and select to load them.
-This way, you don’t have to re-burn each image, similar to the Fbinstool technology used years ago, but Ventoy is even more convenient.
+Find a USB drive, burn the image onto it.
+It is recommended to use Ventoy, which can be used as a regular USB drive and also allows you to put ISOs into it and select them for loading.
+This way, you don’t need to re-burn each image, similar to a technology like Fbinstool used in earlier years, but Ventoy is even more convenient.

-Additionally, when installing PVE, it is best to have the machine connected to a network cable.
-By default, it uses a bridged network, so it can be connected via the local network immediately after installation.
+Additionally, when installing PVE, it’s best to have the machine connected via an Ethernet cable.
+The default is bridged networking, so after installation, you can connect via the local area network by default.

-PVE does not come with an X environment installed by default, so it can only be accessed via a browser on a local network device using the IP, with the default port being 8006.
+By default, PVE does not come with an X environment after installation.
+It can only be accessed by a browser on a device within the local network via IP, with the default port being 8006.

 PVE Optimization/Configuration

-Since the laptop has a built-in WLAN network card, and I don’t want the machine to be dragged by a network cable, I hope it can connect to WIFI.
-This way, I only need to solve the power supply issue, and I can just put it anywhere.
+Since the laptop has a built-in WLAN network card, and I don’t want the machine to be tethered by an Ethernet cable, I hope it can connect to WIFI.
+This way, I only need to solve the power supply issue, and it can be placed anywhere.

 Network Configuration

-Below, I will introduce how to connect PVE to WIFI and configure virtual machines to use NAT networking.
+Below, I will introduce how to connect PVE to WIFI and let virtual machines use NAT networking.

 1. Enter ip a to view the wireless network card device name; mine is wlp3s0.